LC-Linkous/tinySA_python/README.md

 | [touchcal](#touchcal) | [touchtest](#touchtest) | [trace](#trace)     | [trigger](#trigger)  | [ultra](#ultra)   | [usart_cfg](#usart_cfg)     | [vbat](#vbat)     |
 | [vbat_offset](#vbat_offset) | [version](#version) | [wait](#wait)        | [zero](#zero)     |                         |                     |                      |

 ### **abort**
 * **Status:** NOT ON DEVELOPER'S DUT
 * **Description:**  Sets the abortion enabled status (on/off) or aborts the previous command.
 * **Original Usage:** `abort [off|on]`
 * **Library Function Call:** `abort(val=None|"off"|"on")`
 * **Example Return:** ????
 * **Notes:** When used without parameters the previous command still running will be aborted.
-Abort must be enabled before usage using the "abort on" command.
+Abort must be enabled before using the "abort on" command.
 Additional error checking has been added with the 'verbose' option.

 ### **actual_freq**
 * **Status:** Getting works, setting does not.